jupyterhub/the-littlest-jupyterhub/README.rst

 **The Littlest JupyterHub** (TLJH) distribution helps you provide Jupyter Notebooks to 1-50 users on a single server.

-Administrators who do not consider themselves 'system administrators' but would like to provide hosted Jupyter Notebooks for their students / users are the primary audience.
+The primary audience are people who do not consider themselves 'system administrators' but would like to provide hosted Jupyter Notebooks for their students or users.
 All users are provided with the same environment, and administrators can easily install libraries into this environment without any specialized knowledge.

+See the `latest documentation <https://the-littlest-jupyterhub.readthedocs.io>`_ for more information on using The Littlest JupyterHub.

+For support questions please search or post to `our forum <https://discourse.jupyter.org/c/jupyterhub/>`_.

+See the `contributing guide <https://the-littlest-jupyterhub.readthedocs.io/en/latest/contributing/index.html>`_` for information on the different ways of contributing to the littlest JupyterHub.

 See `this blog post <http://words.yuvi.in/post/the-littlest-jupyterhub/>`_ for more information.

 Development Status
 ==================